thad75/OptionAI/README.md

   <img src="https://img.shields.io/github/languages/top/thad75/OptionAI" alt="Python Badge"/>
 </div>

-Welcome to the AI Labs repository!
-This collection of hands-on labs and projects is designed to help ENSEA 2A students explore and apply various AI techniques.
-Each lab provides a structured learning experience, focusing on both foundational and advanced AI concepts.
+Welcome to the AI Labs repository, a collection of hands-on labs and projects designed to help ENSEA 2A students apply AI techniques to real-world challenges.
+This repository covers a wide range of topics, including Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), Recommendation Systems, Graph Neural Networks (GNNs), and more.
+Whether you're a beginner or an advanced learner, these labs will provide the practical experience needed to deepen your AI expertise.
 ---

 ## 🌟 Key Features